 Two hours late, the plane arrived.
 My other travelling companion’s name was not on the flight list and he was off the plane … that left me wondering about him, too.

-The tiny plane bumped alone to shinny Panama City where, along with my new Cuban friends, we went through the whole passport event once again – almost two hours as I suspect they contacted Interpol.
-At least I do not feel the need to smuggle little Finn through ten countries in hope of a slightly better life.
+The tiny plane bumped along to shinny Panama City where, along with my new Cuban friends, we went through the whole passport event once again – almost two hours as I suspect they contacted Interpol.
+At least I do not feel the need to smuggle my son through ten countries in hope of a slightly better life.

 The Darien Gap: